Taking $3,000 per month or less in card payments?

 If you’d prefer to work with a First Data reseller that openly advertises their rates and contract terms with no haggling needed, check out Dharma Merchant Services (see our review).
 They’re one of our favorite providers and can offer you many of the same products and services as Payfirma but with more transparency overall.

 Products & Services

-- Payment gateway: The PayHQ payments platform includes a payment gateway (provided by BluePay (see our review) with all the payment and security features you’ll need for your eCommerce business.
-PayHQ users also have access to Payfirma’s eCommerce API, which integrates with WooCommerce, Magento, OpenCart, and other popular online shopping carts.
+- Payment Gateway: The PayHQ payments platform includes a payment gateway (provided by BluePay — see our review) with all the payment and security features you’ll need for your ecommerce business.
+PayHQ users also have access to Payfirma’s ecommerce API, which integrates with WooCommerce, Magento, OpenCart, and other popular online shopping carts.

-- Virtual terminal: The Payfirma Web Terminal is a web-based virtual terminal that turns your computer into a credit card terminal for manually entering transactions.
-It also integrates with the company’s Customer Vault.
+- Virtual Terminal: The Payfirma Web Terminal is a web-based virtual terminal that turns your computer into a credit card terminal for manually entering transactions.
+It also integrates with the company’s tokenized Customer Vault.
 Although virtual terminals can also process card-present transactions with a USB-connected card reader, Payfirma doesn’t appear to offer this option.